 - 16-20 large mushrooms, any variety, coarsely chopped

-- Place all ingredients except for the mushrooms in a blender and combine until the mixture is fairly smooth.
+- Purée the ingredients.
+Place all ingredients except for the mushrooms in a blender and combine until the mixture is fairly smooth.

 - Pulse in the mushrooms.
 Add the mushrooms and pulse until well blended but still a bit chunky.

 - Simmer the mixture.
 Pour the entire mixture into a large saucepan and bring to a very gentle simmer over medium heat, about 5 minutes.
 Reduce heat to medium-low and continue to cook until thickened, 6–7 minutes, whisking often.

 - Use or prepare for storage.
 Use the mixture immediately or store in the refrigerator for up to one week.
 It may also be frozen for up to 3 months, although the texture may change slightly (it's still delicious and will work just fine in a casserole).

-- TO PREPARE AS A SOUP: Heat the condensed soup with one cup of water or milk and simmer until heated through.
+- Heat with milk or water.
+Heat the condensed soup with one cup of water or milk and simmer until heated through.